 The Biomedical Science Careers Program (BSCP), founded in 1991, was incorporated as a not-for-profit organization in 1994.
 BSCP’s first student conference took place in March 1992 and was attended by 300 high school, college, medical and graduate minority students.
 Since its inception, more than 10,000 minority students and over 1,100 underrepresented postdoctoral trainees and junior faculty members have participated in BSCP programs.
 The founding sponsors of the Biomedical Science Careers Program are the Harvard Medical School Minority Faculty Development Program, the New England Board of Higher Education and the Massachusetts Medical Society.

-Gerard Doherty, MD, chief of Surgery at Boston Medical Center (BMC) and chair of the Department of Surgery at Boston University School of Medicine (BUSM) has been elected as President of the American Association of Endocrine Surgeon (AAES).
-He will serve as President-Elect through 2014 and as President through 2015.
+Gerard Doherty, MD, chief of Surgery at Boston Medical Center (BMC) and chair of the Department of Surgery at Boston University School of Medicine (BUSM) has been installed as President of the American Association of Endocrine Surgeon (AAES).
+He will serve as President through 2015.

 As president, Doherty will preside at council assemblies and the annual members’ assembly.
 He will appoint members to all committees, serve as an ex-officio member of each, appoint successors to open positions, and deliver the 2015 Presidential Address.